Fulbright scholar grant to Denmark, grant for american scholars, fulbright Denmark

 Fulbright Inter-Country Travel Grant

 Fulbright Denmark participates in the Fulbright Inter-Country Travel Grant Program, which enables U.S Fulbright Scholars to create connections with other fellow scholars and institutions in their field in Europe.
-Each year approx. 200 American Fulbright visiting professors are affiliated with a university in Europe.
+Each year approx. 200 U.S. Fulbright Scholars are affiliated with a university in Europe.

-Danish higher education institutions can apply for one of these U.S. Fulbright professors to visit them for a maximum of one week, for example to give lectures, participate actively in seminars and workshops, etc.
+Higher education institutions in the Kingdom of Denmark can apply for one of these U.S. Fulbright Scholars to visit them for a maximum of one week, for example to give lectures, participate actively in seminars and workshops, etc.

-Similarly, US Fulbright Scholars in Denmark can get invited to other institutions across Europe, and thus enrich their professional and cultural experience outside of Denmark.
+Similarly, U.S. Fulbright Scholars in the Kingdom of Denmark can get invited to other institutions across Europe, and thus enrich their professional and cultural experiences.

 Please find a list of eligible scholars and read more about the application process here.